Pre-season Training at Nakiska

 Please note that on weekends and holidays only the AM session is guaranteed.

-All prices are in CDN dollars, per participant, per session and include regular lunch and taxes.
+All prices are in CDN dollars, per participant, per session and include regular lunch.
 Premium lunch add $16.50.
+GST of 5% will be added to all prices.

 * Nakiska reserves the right to adjust dates if needed to accommodate special circumstances